jfmyers9/etcd-release/README.md

 **NOTE**: This release is not meant for external consumption, and is mainly an exploration to learn more about ETCD.

+## Motivation

+The goals of this release are:

+* To provide a simple interface to deploying ETCD as a BOSH release
+* To reduce complexity surrounding cluster management of ETCD
+* To serve as an example of how to use BPM for process management
+* To serve as a learning experience for how to operate ETCD

+## Design

+Please refer to the [design documentation](docs/design.md) for an in depth explanation at many of the design decisions of this release.

 ## Deploying

 By design, an initial deploy of this ETCD release requires the user to specify